-Any overcollections remaining the DRPBA at the end of 2027 will be returned to ratepayers at the end of 2027 in the Energy Resource Recovery Account (ERRA) review proceeding.
+Any overcollections remaining in the DRPBA at the end of 2027 will be returned to ratepayers in the Energy Resource Recovery Account (ERRA) review proceeding.

 SCE's proposed cost recovery method is in line with what has been approved in past Commission decisions, is reasonable, and is approved.